anuragsayshelloworld/docsfeed/README.md

 It is dcocumentation and project management tool.
-It's is for my personal use.
+It is for my personal use.
 It is preety convient and simple to use might be useful for documntation if you are a dev.
 Feel free to mail me if you find any use for this tool.